Warriors coach reveals message to Reece Walsh after he was dropped

 The Storm haven't lost to the Auckland team since 2015, a 12-match streak.

-Coach Craig Bellamy insisted they were focussed on improving their process and effort areas, rather than being fixated on results given their recent woes.
+Coach Craig Bellamy insisted they were focused on improving their process and effort areas, rather than being fixated on results given their recent woes.

 "I always tried to be a bit balanced," said Bellamy.
 "We don't want to panic; that is not going to get us anywhere."